-Members should not take staff recommendations lightly.
+Members shall not take staff recommendations lightly.
 Staff personnel are specialists in their area and have come before the public body in their capacity after years of study and experience.
-The recommendations of staff are typically and technically correct.
+The recommendations of staff are typically and almost always are technically correct and should not be summarily disregarded or marginalized by members. second-guessed.
 Members may however ask for clarification or further explanation if there is some confusion on staff positions/recommendations.